Chile vs Argentina… where to go

 As you would expect, there are some amazing cities to be discovered in both Chile and Argentina – but their capitals are actually very different.
 So, if exploring urban cultural attractions is high on your to do list, looking closely at what each has to offer is a good idea.

-Tasting utterly out of this world, Argentine steaks may just have the edge over Chilean steaks – though you won’t be disappointed by what you taste in either country.
-In terms of drinks, wine is equally fantastic whichever destination you choose.
-One thing you will come across in Argentina which you won’t in Chile, though, is the prevalence of mate – a kind of green tea that many Argentinians carry around with them in flasks.
+Tasting utterly out of this world, Argentine steaks may just have the edge over Chilean steaks – though you won't be disappointed by what you taste in either country.
+In terms of drinks, wine is equally fantastic, whichever destination you choose.
+One thing you will come across in Argentina and southern Chile is the prevalence of mate – a kind of green tea that many Argentinians carry around with them in flasks.
 When in Chile, you must try pisco – a brandy made by distilling fermented grape juice – which has been a source of argument between the Peruvians and Chileans for years as to who invented it.

 The best of Chile and Argentina